Cleaning and hygiene for reopening your hair and beauty business

 Duncan Spencer, head of advice and practice at the Institution of Occupational Safety and Health (IOSH) says, “There are lots of things to consider when it comes to reopening.
 But one of the things you should focus on is hygiene: how can you keep things clean in a way which prevents viruses being spread?”

-Before you open after lockdown
+Before you reopen

 - Cleaning and disinfecting all workstations and surfaces, including light switches and keyboards.